Young people

 • some of the highest rates of meningococcal occur among 15 to 19 year olds and this age group can transmit the meningococcal bacteria to people who are at increased risk of infection, including young children

-• the vaccine protects young people and reduces risks for the community as a whole by decreasing the proportion of people carrying the bacteria in their nose and throat.
+• the vaccine protects young people and reduces risks for the wider community by decreasing the proportion of people carrying the bacteria in their nose and throat.

 Having the vaccination

-A qualified team will visit your child's school to give the immunisations.
+A qualified nursing team will visit your child's school to administer the vaccinations.

-To ensure immunisation is appropriate, your child will be asked if they are medically well, have any severe allergies, or are pregnant.
+To ensure vaccination is appropriate, your child will be asked if they are medically well, have any severe allergies, or are pregnant.

-If your child misses their school immunisation, they can be vaccinated:
+If your child misses their school vaccinations, they can be vaccinated:

-• at a catch-up school immunisation clinic (check with the immunisation service provider)
+• at a catch-up school vaccination clinic (check with the provider)

-• at a free community immunisation clinic (if offered by your local council or immunisation service provider)
+• at a free community vaccination clinic (if offered by your local council or immunisation service provider).